junchen14/Multi-Modal-Transformer/README.md

 ### Recent News

+> The code of VisualGPT is open sourced.
+They can be found  [here](image-language-transformer.md)

 > The code and paper of LeViT is open sourced.
 They can be found [here](image-transformer.md)

 > The paper MLP-Mixer: An all-MLP Architecture for Vision is availble [here](MLP-mixer.md)